 Star player: Milot Rashica

 What else should you know?
-As hard as it may to believe with Bremen currently in 17th place, but Werder have a rich and successful history.
+As hard as it may to believe with Bremen escaping relegation by the skin of their teeth last season, Werder have a rich and successful history.
 They have won the Bundesliga four times, most recently when they did the double in 2004.
-A founding member of the league in 1963, they have played more Bundesliga matches than any other club (1890 prior to Matchday 26).
+A founding member of the league in 1963, they have played more Bundesliga matches than any other club.

 Nickname: Die Wölfe (The Wolves)

 Trophy haul: 2009 Bundesliga winners, 2015 DFB Cup winners

 What else should you know?
 A fixture in the Bundesliga for over 20 years now, Wolfsburg have close ties with car manufacturer Volkswagen, whose base in the city.
 The 2009 league champions had a couple of worrying brushes with relegation in recent years, but were an entirely different proposition under head coach Oliver Glasner last season.